Hampshire Chestnut

 Cleft Chestnut Picket Fencing

 Sweet chestnut picket fencing can make a great boundary, whether it's for a vegetable garden (shown left 2ft high) or larger.
-The cleft pickets are attached to rails and can be purchased in sections or assembled to order, poa (usually starts at £25 per 6ft wide bay at 2ft high)
+The cleft pickets are attached to rails and can be purchased in sections or assembled to order, poa (usually starts at £40 per 6ft wide bay at 2ft high (basic cleft) -> £70 at 4ft for example) panels can be made up to be fixed to posts, often works well with coachscrews.
+Can also be set as mortise and tenon arrangement.

-Individual cleft pickets from 1.5" up to 3" wide, 2-5ft tall.
-90p-£1.50ea depending, can be left rustic cleft or be drawknifed for smoother finish and or shaped.
+Individual cleft pickets from 1.5" up to 3" wide, 2-5ft tall. £1.20-£2.10ea depending, can be left rustic cleft or be drawknifed for smoother finish and or shaped, poa depending on reqs.

 Hazel products and hazel woven hurdles